-Program Frequency: Frequency: Preplacement EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+• EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
 Yes No No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes No No Has anything about your health status changed since your last occupational health examination Yes No No Have any medications changed since your last occupational health examination Yes No No Current medication use (prescription or over the counter) Yes No No Have you ever had cancer Yes No No Do you drink six or more alcoholic drinks per week Yes No No Have you ever smoked Yes No No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes No No Heart disease, high blood pressure, stroke or circulation problems Yes No No Hepatitis or jaundice Yes No No Tuberculosis or PPD Converter Yes No No Infectious disease Yes No No Chronic abdominal pain, vomiting, other GI symptoms Yes No No Exposure to formaldehyde Yes No No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes No No Skin (rash, erosion, ulcer, pigment, eczema, etc.) Yes No No
+Yes No No Has anything about your health status changed since your last occupational health examination Yes No No Have any medications changed since your last occupational health examination Yes No No Tuberculosis or PPD Converter Yes No No Infectious disease Yes No No Current or recurrent eye, skin, or respiratory infection?
+Yes No No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes No No Hair (head lice or nits) Yes No No Skin (rash, erosion, ulcer, pigment, eczema, etc.) Yes No No Immunizations current?
+Yes No No